arunabhcode/CS312_assignments/README.md

 - your writable per-environment storage at `/root/data`

 The default training data is already prepared by the instructors in the shared data Volume.

+Note: Students should NOT modify any aspect of the shared environment by modifying the data or uploading their own volumes.
+This data is shared between all students and should remain consistent.
 Students do not need to download or preprocess it for normal runs.

 Training outputs, checkpoints, and custom datasets live in your writable `/root/data` Volume.
 They persist after a Modal job finishes.